Conditional Rendering

 - Select an answer to view feedback.

-statements outside the JSX return block generally preferred?
+When is using if/else statements outside the JSX return block generally preferred?

 - Select an answer to view feedback.